 Criminal Justice Reform

-2. Divert youth from our criminal system at the outset by building on the program created by the first bill I wrote in Olympia — allowing our juvenile courts to send young people to youth facilities in our communities instead of incarcerating them.
+- Divert youth from our criminal system and allowing our juvenile courts to send young people to facilities in our communities instead of incarceration.

 The truth is a nearly $250 million youth jail should have never been built.

 We should create alternative-to-placement programs with graduated levels of supervision and services to ensure that youth are placed in programs that help them desist from delinquency and progress personally.

 I got into politics to do the work needed to make change—and as I got into the work, it became clear to me that so many of the issues within our legal system are symptoms of over-investing in ineffective means to address a whole host of human service failures.